Dunedin: Literature

 In December 2014, Dunedin was designated as a UNESCO Creative City of Literature.
 Mayor of Dunedin Dave Cull said at the time, "This announcement puts our city on the world map as a first-class literary city.
 We keep honourable company; other cities bestowed with City of Literature status include Edinburgh, Dublin, Iowa City, Melbourne, Reykjavík, Norwich and Kraków."

 Dunedin's application was driven by a steering committee and an advisory board of writers, librarians and academics from a range of Dunedin institutions.
 The bid highlighted the quality of the city's considerable literary heritage, its diverse combination of literary events, businesses, institutions and organisations, plus its thriving community of writers, playwrights and lyricists.

 UNESCO established the Creative Cities Network to develop international co-operation among cities and encourage them to drive joint development partnerships in line with UNESCO's global priorities of 'culture and development' and 'sustainable development'.
 Each city in the network reflects one of UNESCO's seven Creative City themes: folk art, gastronomy, literature, design, film or music.
 Dunedin is New Zealand's first city to be appointed to the Creative City network.

 Paul Theroux described Dunedin as "cold and frugal with its shabby streets and mock-gothic university".
 The university students he described as "ignorant, assertive and dirty".
 Billy Connolly described Dunedin as "a dreary town.
 It's got that Scottish Presbyterian feel about it".
 Michael Palin in Full Circle says of Dunedin "at first glance it is a dour, damp, chilly place, its buildings heavy with ponderous Presbyterian pride...but beneath a grey and sober heart there lurks a wild heart."
-In 1895, Mark Twain said of the Scottish who settled in Dunedin, "They stopped here on their way from home to heaven – thinking they had arrived".
+In 1895, Mark Twain said of the Scots who settled in Dunedin, "They stopped here on their way from home to heaven – thinking they had arrived".